W4H33D/HACK-NOTES/Web Application Security/SQLi/SQLi.md

 ```mysql
 '; IF (SELECT COUNT(Username) FROM Users WHERE Username = 'Administrator' AND SUBSTRING(Password, 1, 1) > 'm') = 1 WAITFOR DELAY '0:0:{delay}'--
 ```

+The above payload is another example of a conditional SQL injection payload.
+It is used to test for the presence of SQL injection vulnerabilities in a web application by observing the behavior of the application in response to different conditions.

+The payload uses the `IF` statement to check the count of the number of usernames that match the condition in the `WHERE` clause.
+The condition checks for the presence of a user named `Administrator` and checks if the first character of the password for that user is greater than `'m'`.
+If the condition is true, the query will wait for a specified delay before returning a result.

+The `WAITFOR DELAY` statement is used to introduce a delay in the execution of the query.
+This can be used to determine if the application is vulnerable to time-based SQL injection attacks.
+An attacker could use this type of payload to determine the password for a user by incrementally increasing the delay and observing the behavior of the application.

+The `COUNT(Username)` function in SQL is used to count the number of rows in a table that meet a certain condition.
+In the case of the SQL query you provided, `COUNT(Username)` is used to count the number of rows in the `Users` table where the `Username` column is equal to `'Administrator'` and the first character of the `Password` column is greater than `'m'`.

+So, the overall purpose of the query is to check if there is exactly one row in the `Users` table where the `Username` is `'Administrator'` and the first character of the `Password` is greater than `'m'`.
+If that condition is true, then the `WAITFOR DELAY` statement is executed, which will cause a delay in the response from the database.

 > **Note:** There are various ways of triggering time delays within SQL queries, and different techniques apply to different types of databases.
 So you should know which type of database you are attacking